dmaher42/Murray-Bridge-High-School-2025-SEPEP/README.md

 Use the top bar toggle to switch Teacher Mode on/off.
 The state persists in `localStorage` and will be used to gate admin-only actions.

 ## Testing
+This project uses [Vitest](https://vitest.dev) for unit tests.
+Run them with:

 ```bash
 npm test